microsoft/vscode-recipes/Next-js/README.md

 By [Kenneth Auchenberg](https://twitter.com/auchenberg)

-This recipe shows how to use the built-in Node Debugger and the [Debugger for Chrome](https://github.com/Microsoft/vscode-chrome-debug) extension with VS Code to debug [next.js](https://github.com/zeit/next.js) applications.
+This recipe shows how to use the built-in JavaScript deubgger in VS Code to debug [next.js](https://github.com/zeit/next.js) applications.

 Next.js allows ReactJS to be used both on the server and client, which is a great match for VS Code, as we can debug both the server and client at the same time!
 This means that you'll need to use two debugger instances within VS Code to debug both ends.
-This is the reason for why you'll need both the built-in Node Debugger and the [Debugger for Chrome](https://github.com/Microsoft/vscode-chrome-debug).

 **Note:** Please make sure you are using **Next.js 4.2.0-canary.1 or newer**, as our debuggers relies on source maps, and there's been a bunch of improvements for this in next.js.